paralax/ColossalOpera/hard/grocery_shopping.md

     10 100.00 14000
     Ham 600 9.00

 This translates to a bag that can hold ten pounds, a $100 bill in your wallet, and a target alorie count of 14000 for the week (seven * 2000).
+Second, you can buy some ham for $9 a pound and get 600 calories from it.

+All foods *should* be one word, hopefully cut and paste didn't foul that up.

 # Output Description